dniel/traefik-forward-auth0/README.md

 add the audience in Auth0 Account Settings.

 ### ForwardAuth-backend example configuration
+The backend uses the Authorization Code OAuth 2.0 grant-flow to do a redirect exchange of code and retrieve an access token and user token.
+Check the [Auth0 Documentation](https://auth0.com/docs/api-auth/grant/authorization-code) on how this flow works.

 When a request is received by the ForwardAuth-backend and it need to authenicate the use, it uses the x-forwarded-host to match a application name to the loaded list of apps in the config.
 If an application is matched the backend uses the client-id, client-secret, scope and audience for that application to request a access token exchange code from Auth0.